Rustam-Z/big-data/Big Data/big_data.md

 ### Hadoop YARN
 - Distributed data processing
 - It is the Resource manager: which is also devided into *Scheduler* and *Applications manager*
-- YARN also manages to swtich the *Standby Namnode* in case of failure of the Namenode.
+- YARN also manages to switch the *Standby Namenode* in case of failure of the Namenode.
 Also when both, active namenode and secondary name node fail, we have the secondary name node.

 ### Hadoop 3.x
 - Ensure encoding: Data is replicated 3 times, but in Hadoop version 3, parity bit encoding is used (parity block), only you need 50% more space.
 XOR logic